Culvert: Materials

 Culverts can be constructed of a variety of materials including cast-in-place or precast concrete (reinforced or non-reinforced), galvanized steel, aluminum, or plastic (typically high-density polyethylene).
 Two or more materials may be combined to form composite structures.
 For example, open-bottom corrugated steel structures are often built on concrete footings.

 Design and engineering

 Construction or installation at a culvert site generally results in disturbance of the site's soil, stream banks, or stream bed, and can result in the occurrence of unwanted problems such as scour holes or slumping of banks adjacent to the culvert structure.

 Culverts must be properly sized and installed, and protected from erosion and scour.
-Many U.S. agencies such as the Federal Highway Administration, Bureau of Land Management, and Environmental Protection Agency, as well as state or local authorities, require that culverts be designed and engineered to meet specific federal, state, or local regulations and guidelines to ensure proper function and to protect against culvert failures.
+Many US agencies such as the Federal Highway Administration, Bureau of Land Management, and Environmental Protection Agency, as well as state or local authorities, require that culverts be designed and engineered to meet specific federal, state, or local regulations and guidelines to ensure proper function and to protect against culvert failures.

 Culverts are classified by standards for their load capacities, water flow capacities, life spans, and installation requirements for bedding and backfill.
 Most agencies adhere to these standards when designing, engineering, and specifying culverts.